-Four kids, four stories and two summer nights at Aleknaičių str.
-9, a small abandoned school building soon to be transformed into an artist residency.
-Instead of learning maths and geography, Austėja, Kipras, Luka and Meda became young ‘artists in residence’, left to their own devices to navigate the roles of director, actor, cinematographer, and sound recorder, with the opportunity to bring their self-written stories to life.
+Four kids, four stories and two summer nights at Aleknaičiai village, a small abandoned school building that is soon to be renovated into an artist residency.
+Instead of learning maths and geography Austėja, Kipras, Luka and Meda turned into young ‘artists in residency’, left to their own devices to navigate the roles of director, actor, cinematographer, sound recordist in order to bring their self written stories to life.
 They decided to talk about selling your soul to the devil, a lost dog who finds a home with his new friend lama, mental health issues and a popit wizard with a magic basketball hoop.

-aleknaičiai (abracadabra) is a video project by Milda Januševičiūtė and Mark Prendergast, which attempts to explore the world and the world of filmmaking through the eyes of children.
-In this anecdotal context, it also pokes fun at the high regard the filmmaking world traditionally has of itself, challenging its anachronistic codes of conduct and proposing a lighter approach.
+aleknaičiai (abracadabra) is a video project by Milda Januševičiūtė and Mark Prendergast which attempts to explore the world and the world of filmmaking through the eyes of children.
+In this anecdotal context also poking fun at the high regard the filmmaking world traditionally has of itself, challenging it's anachronistic codes of conduct and proposing a lighter approach.

 Milda Januševičiūtė (b.1990, Lithuania) is a cultural sociologist and artist based in Vilnius, Lithuania.
 She has also worked as a producer, researcher, coordinator, accountant, damage control in various spheres ranging from theatre to music, interdisciplinary and visual arts.
 These experiences led to filmmaking and currently she is working across various interdisciplinary projects, focusing on forms of care, healthcare, hope and resilience.